alberto-lazari/masters-thesis/chapters/permission-model.typ

     or for background access too.

   - Android 12 introduced the possibility for users to choose between granting coarse or fine location access.
+    As shown in @new_location_dialog,
-    It presents a different dialog based on the current state and permissions that are being requested, allowing to request the coarse location and then upgrade to the more precise version, or request both at the same time and let the user decide.
+    it presents a different dialog based on the current state and permissions that are being requested, allowing to request the coarse location and then upgrade to the more precise version, or request both at the same time and let the user decide.

-#figure(
-  caption: [The new location permissions request dialog.], image(height: 60%, "/images/cool-location-request.png") )

 - Background permissions: with the introduction of the tristate location permissions on Android 10, background permissions appeared for the first time.